djspiewak/anti-xml/README.rst

 To access this message, simply sign up for a free account (if you haven't already) and then hit the following URL: https://vibe.novell.com/thread/41cf4424-15c6-40dd-b79f-497bcbd8e147

+Note: before you start contributing to the project, you really should read the CONTRIBUTING.rst_ document.
+This outlines some basic guidelines, as well as the legal mumbo-jumbo required to ensure we all have our copyrights straight.

 .. _Novell Vibe: https://vibe.novell.com